 It isn't always easy to tell a male cat from a female cat, and it can be even more difficult to sex a kitten or a neutered male.
-There are, however, telltale signs and behaviors that can make it easier to determine your cat's gender.
-Once you have successfully sexed (and named) your cat or kitten, unless you intend to become a cat breeder, you will want to find a good vet who can spay or neuter your pet.
+There are, however, telltale signs and behaviors that can make it easier to determine a cat's sex.
+Once a cat or kitten has been successfully sexed, unless the owner is a cat breeder, it's important to find a good vet who can spay or neuter this pet.

-If you are adopting a kitten, chances are your new pet is only a few weeks old.
+For those adopting a kitten, chances are the new pet is only a few weeks old.
 Tiny kittens are so immature that it's nearly impossible to tell their gender.
-Once they're six or eight weeks old, however, their genitalia become more visually obvious.
-The penis, however, is not normally visible in male cats, and it's unlikely that you'll be able to feel or see the scrotum.
+Once they're six or eight weeks old, however, their genitalia becomes more visually obvious.
+The penis, however, is not normally visible in male cats, and it's unlikely that the owner will be able to feel or see the scrotum.
 Thus, apparent lack of a penis or testes is not an indication that a kitten is female.

 As a rule of thumb, breeders use "punctuation marks" to identify the sex of younger cats or neutered cats.
-To do this, you'll need to raise your pet's tail gently; start by petting gently and try scratching your cat's lower back as she may raise her tail automatically as she starts purring.
+To do this, raise the pet's tail gently; start by petting gently and try scratching the cat's lower back as he or she may raise the tail automatically as purring begins.

-The male cat has a larger separation between the anus and the penis, with the testicles in the middle.
-Both of these openings look more like dots or circles than like slits or lines.
+- Male cats: The male cat has a larger separation between the anus and the penis, with the testicles in the middle.
+Both of these openings look more like dots, circles, or a colon (:) than like slits or lines.

 Sexing Grown Cats

-If you're adopting a grown cat, you can use the same sexing technique as is used for kittens; this usually works well for both neutered and "whole" cats.
-If your pet is not spayed or neutered, however, you'll have an easier time determining their sex based both on appearance and on behavior.
+For those adopting a grown cat, use the same sexing technique as is used for kittens; this usually works well for both neutered and "whole" cats.
+If a pet is not spayed or neutered, however, it'll be easier determining their sex based both on appearance and on behavior.
 Once cats are spayed or neutered there is no obvious behavior difference between the genders; apparent differences are likely related to individual cat temperaments.

-Spayed female cats will still show the upside down "!," but if you adopted her as an adult, x-rays may be needed to confirm she has been spayed.
-With female cats, it's important to find out if they've been spayed or not before you have an unplanned litter on your hands.
+- Spayed and neutered cats: Spayed female cats will still show the upside down "!," but if she is adopted as an adult, x-rays may be needed to confirm she has been spayed.
+With female cats, it's important to find out if they've been spayed or not before having an unplanned litter.
 Most neutered male cats will still show the vestigial remnants of a testicle sac, and the anus and penis will still be relatively close together.
-Neutered cats will not display typical male or female behaviors; neutered males are generally more passive than "whole" males, and spayed females will not go into heat.
+Neutered cats will not display typical male or female behaviors.
+Neutered males are generally more passive than "whole" males, and spayed females will not go into heat.

 Gender-Based Differences in Appearance

-- It is extremely rare for a male cat to have tri-colored calico or orange-and-black tortoiseshell fur.
-If you have a calico or tortie, chance are very good that your pet is a female.
+Specifically, it is extremely rare for a male cat to have tri-colored calico or orange-and-black tortoiseshell fur.
+For those with a calico or tortie, chances are very good that the pet is a female.

-- It is somewhat rare for a female cat to have orange or ginger-colored (or orange-and-white striped) fur.
-If you have an orange cat, there's a fairly high probability that it is a male.
+It is somewhat rare for a female cat to have orange or ginger-colored (or orange-and-white striped) fur.
+For those with an orange cat, there's a fairly high probability that it is a male.